spdskatr/doingmybest/content/posts/datathon.md

 >
 > Always question when a machine learning model performs way too well.

 Getting an almost 95%-accurate model, in most cases, would be an amazing achievement.
 However, in this case, we had a seed of doubt in our minds that it was too good to be true.
-How come we could not find any correlation in the data manually, whereas a machine learning model found such a strong correlation effortlessly?
+How come we could not find any correlation in the data manually, whereas a machine learning model had found such a strong correlation effortlessly?

 At first, I thought that it was simply a quirk of on-time orders having far more entries in the dataset than late orders, that the model could always predict "On-time" and achieve high accuracy.
 However, there were actually a balanced amount of entries that were late and on-time.
 How could this be?